Alan Trejo Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks third in the league.
+- The Marlins have the 15th-ranked team ERA across all league pitching staffs (4.17).

-- The Marlins' 4.15 team ERA ranks 14th across all league pitching staffs.
+- Marlins pitchers combine to give up 110 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- Marlins pitchers combine to rank 14th in baseball in home runs allowed (107 total, 1.1 per game).
+- Cueto (0-1) gets the starting nod for the Marlins, his second this season.

 © 2023 Data Skrive.
 All rights reserved.